 How FCPS Develops Its School Year Calendar

-FCPS is developing its 2022-23 School Year Calendar.
+In an annual planning process, Fairfax County Public Schools (FCPS) uses input from the community to develop the calendar for the following year.
 We are sharing our framework for creating the calendar below to ensure transparency, as we work to build a calendar that is inclusive and equitable.

 Guided by Law, Policy, and Leadership

 - The calendar must have a secular reason to establish a holiday, such as a significant amount of student absences that would impact operations.
 View a summary of absences on religious observances and holidays.

 - All Virginia school divisions must provide 180 days or 990 hours of instruction.

 ...and the Virginia Department of Education’s (VDOE) guidance.

 - In 2021, VDOE recommended that school divisions establish a Calendar Feedback Committee with broad representation.

 - This committee should include staff, students, parents, community members, religious leaders from a variety of traditions (such as Christian, Judaism, Muslim, and Hindu), a diverse group of leaders of cultural institutions, legal representation, and community leaders.